‘General Hospital’ Spoilers: Laura Learns The Truth, Carly’s News Is Confirmed, & Shiloh’s Influence Increases

 — General Hospital (@GeneralHospital) February 14, 2019

 The latest sneak peek also shares that Jason and Sam will continue to dig into Shiloh and his past, but they might be underestimating him.
-Fans haven’t been clued in yet on exactly what the full story is with the Dawn of Day leader, but General Hospital spoilers suggest that he’s up to no good and he’ll get quite forward with Sam this week by the looks of things.
+Fans haven’t been clued in yet on exactly what the full story is with the Dawn of Day leader, but General Hospital spoilers suggest that he’s up to no good, and he’ll get quite forward with Sam this week by the looks of things.

 What comes next for Ryan, Laura, and Kevin?
 How will Nina react when the truth about Sasha emerges?
 Stay tuned for additional General Hospital spoilers as the week of February 18 progresses to see where the action heads next.